Sandwich fillings for kids

-Sandwiches shouldn’t be a boring lunch option.
-We’ve gathered some of our favourite fillings which little ones will love to create and eat.
-For extra inspiration, read our tips on how to put together the perfect child-friendly sarnie.
+For extra inspiration, read our tips below on how to put together the perfect child-friendly sarnie.
 From classic club sandwiches to picnic baguettes and sausage rolls, these tasty recipes will keep them fuelled throughout the day.
+You can also check out our kids' lunchbox recipes and kids' cooking collection.

 Tips for making kids' sandwiches